 Read on to find out…

-And data is the pulsing lifeblood of digital transformation.
-Analyzing big data empowers businesses to make lightning quick decisions with confidence, streamline operations and provide customers with ultra-targeted experiences.
+Data is the pulsing lifeblood of digital transformation.
+Analyzing big data, both structures and unstructured, empowers businesses to make lightning-quick decisions with confidence, streamline operations and provide customers with ultra-targeted experiences.

-With the emergence of real-time analytics, huge quantities of data can now be processed at sub-second speeds, and leveraged to (for example) track a pepperoni pizza’s location en route to your apartment.
+With the emergence of real-time analytics, huge quantities of data can now be processed at sub-second speed and leveraged to (for example) track a pepperoni pizza’s location en route to your apartment.

 The downside of all this upside?
 All that data creates a gaping threat vector for cyber attack — unless you have the data protection technology in place to secure it.

-But remember: hackers are using AI, too.
-Every day brings new threats, and your cyber security team should be continuously tracking these, aided by your continuously learning AI/ML algorithms.
+As AI improves, data teams are seeing a continued rise in cyber attack breaches utilizing AI capabilities.
+Every day brings new threats, and your team should be continuously tracking these, aided by continuously learning AI/ML algorithms.

 Cloud migration is an essential component of digital transformation and is now commonplace, as businesses seek out the speed, flexibility, scalability and security that cloud brings.